nwtime/ntpwww/content/en/archives/4.2.6-series/miscopt.md

 <dt id="tos"><tt>tos [ beacon _beacon_ | ceiling _ceiling_ | cohort {0 | 1} | floor _floor_ | maxclock _maxclock_ | maxdist _maxdist_ | minclock _minclock_ | mindist _mindist_ | minsane _minsane_ | orphan _stratum_ ]</tt></dt>

-This command alters certain system variables used by the the clock selection and clustering algorithms.
+This command alters certain system variables used by the clock selection and clustering algorithms.
 The default values of these variables have been carefully optimized for a wide range of network speeds and reliability expectations.
 Very rarely is it necessary to change the default values; but, some folks can't resist twisting the knobs.
 It can be used to select the quality and quantity of peers used to synchronize the system clock and is most useful in dynamic server discovery schemes.
 The options are as follows:

 &nbsp;&nbsp;&nbsp;&nbsp;<tt>beacon _beacon_</tt>